 Get a birds-eye view of Gatlinburg and have the ride of your life on board a helicopter.
 You can get a tour of Gatlinburg only, or with their “See It All Tour” you will also enjoy views of Douglas Lake, English Mountain, and the foothill mountains of the Great Smokies.
 Great for young and old, this is perfect for those who want to do something a little different and height-defying.

+CLIMB Works is the inventor of the revolutionary automatic breaking system called the ZipKea (short for Zipline Kinetic Energy Absorber).
+This means the rider’s speed is absorbed as they zip, controlling the rate when they approach the platform and as a rider, you have one thing less to focus on so you can enjoy the scenery!
 Enjoy 9 world-class zipline adventures from the canopy of the trees.
 They’re open all winter so no season will stop you from having a great ziplining experience.
 You can increase the thrill by taking a sunset zipline, which will leave you in darkness about halfway into the zipline tour.

 For offbeat and curious visitors, Ripley’s Believe It or Not!
 Odditorium is 500 exhibits and artifacts divided into 16 themed galleries showcasing the most fantastic oddities and weirdest stuff Gatlinburg—no, the world!—has to offer.
 From shrunken heads to visual illusions and unique creatures, you’ll find the perfect place for delightfully weird and seemingly out-of-this world educational entertainment.
 Ripley’s Believe It or Not! is open 365 days a year.